WWE News: Major ‘Raw’ Vs. ‘SmackDown’ Match Promoted For ‘Survivor Series,’ But It Can’t Happen

 Fans would love to see this match as it involves 10 of the most talented and popular superstars in all of WWE.
 The problem is that Finn Balor returned to television last week, but he revealed he was now a member of NXT and no longer wrestling for the blue brand of SmackDown.

 So, that match is already blown out of the water.
-Add on the fact that WWE tweeted and deleted a Universal Championship rematch announcement as reported by The Inquisitr, and Survivor Series has already lost two big matches from its unconfirmed card.
+Add on the fact that WWE tweeted and deleted a Universal Championship rematch announcement, as reported by The Inquisitr, and Survivor Series has already lost two big matches from its unconfirmed card.
 The event will have a full card and some great matches added to it, but so far, it has gone 0-for-2.